 If your son/daughter is unwell on the day of the Test you must inform the School no later than the day of the Test, either by email or telephone.
 Please note that a doctor’s certificate will be required to confirm illness as the reason for non-attendance at the Entrance Test.
 Subject to receiving appropriate documentary evidence, an alternative day will be offered.

 My son/daughter has a SEND or medical need.
 When do I inform the School?

-Details of any special educational need, disability, known medical needs, or other circumstances which may require positive action on the day of the Test must be enclosed with their application form.
+Details of any special educational need, disability, known medical needs, or other circumstances which may require positive action on the day of the Test must be uploaded with the Online application form.

 Where do I find information about A-Level (KS5) courses at the School?